-Are you also dreaming about what it would be like to go away on your own, to travel alone for the first time?
+Are you also dreaming about what it would be like to go away on your own and travel alone for the first time?
 Here are my top tips for you, if you’re eager to try it for yourself.

 Try to travel alone!

-Traveling yourself doesn’t have to be about going to the other side of the world to backpack for six months.
+Traveling yourself doesn’t have to be about going to the other side of the world or backpacking for six months.
 A weekend is enough and you can choose a place that is fairly close by.
-This way, you can try out whether or not traveling alone suits you and perhaps later on, you can embark on longer adventures.
-For me, two and a half days was right for me to start with, which I felt before, during and after the trip.
+This way, you can try out whether or not traveling alone suits you and perhaps, later on, you can embark on longer adventures.
+For me, two and a half days was just right for me to get started.

 Meet others who travel alone